Clay County, Texas: Politics

 Clay County is represented in the Texas House of Representatives by Republican James Frank, a businessman from Wichita Falls.

 Prior to 1996, Clay County was strongly Democratic in presidential elections.
 The only Republican Party candidates who managed to win the county from 1912 to 1992 were Herbert Hoover thanks to anti-Catholic sentiment towards Al Smith as well as Richard Nixon and Ronald Reagan in their 49-state landslides of 1972 & 1984, respectively.
 Since 1996, the county has swung hard to supporting the Republican Party similar to almost all white-majority rural counties in the Solid South.

+Clay County is located within District 69 of the Texas House of Representatives.
+Clay County is located within District 30 of the Texas Senate.